a2e-mmc/docs/docs/cases/wfip2_biglow.rst

 =============

 This study is focused on the complex terrain region around the Biglow Canyon wind farm.
 It is located in the region near the second Wind Forecast Improvement Project (WFIP2) site, characterized by pronounced topographic features.
-Nearby features, such as the Columbia River Gorge forms a gap in the mountian range and presents an environment that results in complex flow patterns.
+Nearby features, such as the Columbia River Gorge forms a gap in the mountain range and presents an environment that results in complex flow patterns.
 The region includes a few wind farms.
 In especial, in this case we model the turbines present in the Biglow Canyon wind farm.
 An overview of the region considered in shown in :numref:`fig-wfip2_biglow_domain`, as well as nearby turbines.

   .. _fig-wfip2_biglow_domain:
   .. figure:: ../img/wfip2_biglow_domain.png